To Moderate or to Abstain? That is the Question!

 In a self-empowering approach the discussion about these factors might extend over many sessions.
 For us the default position is abstinence, because it is generally easier and for most clients less risky.
 However, many clients have already decided what they want to do.
 Our job becomes helping them think through the decision carefully.
 Even for clients pursuing abstinence, discussions about how to approach social situations and how to think about the self-imposed limitation (“does it mean I’m really weak?”) are often needed.

-Strikingly, in nearly 30 years of specializing in addiction, almost no one has asked me for advice on this issue.
+Strikingly, in nearly 30 years of specializing in addiction, almost no one has asked me for advice as to whether they should moderate or abstain.
 As with other parts of their lives, many people want to make their own decisions.

 Horvath, A. T. Sex, drugs, gambling & chocolate: A workbook for overcoming addictions (2nd ed.).
 San Luis Obispo: Impact, 2004